camaral/find-dups/README.md

 - **ActiveMQ:** To provide queues for asynchronous processing.
 This way we can scale the batch processing.
 - **Solr:** The main part of the de-duplication.
 Provides lots of searching features and can be configured to achieve the desired precision.
 It also can scale.

 I configured both Derby and ActiveMQ embedded to simplify the project testing and development.
-Solr was not embedded because it is to big to keep inside the project.
+Solr was not embedded because it is too big to keep inside the project.

 ##Starting the engine
-Sadly I am using Windows here, let me know in case of any problems with these steps.

 ###Starting solr
 - Download it from http://www.apache.org/dyn/closer.cgi/lucene/solr/5.0.0